wty-andrew/sly-ros/README.md

 (add-to-list 'load-path "/path/to/sly")
 (require 'sly-autoloads)

+;;; you can hardcode the distro if you don't always source ROS setup file (add-to-list 'load-path (format "/opt/ros/%s/share/emacs/site-lisp" (getenv "ROS_DISTRO")))

 (add-to-list 'load-path "/path/to/sly-ros")
 (require 'sly-ros-autoloads)
 ```

 In case you already have SLY loaded and running, you might have to
 `M-x sly-setup` and `M-x sly-enable-contrib` to enable it.

+## Notes
+- For kinetic version, if you're using `yasnippet` then you'd probably like to delete the [legacy one](https://github.com/code-iai/ros_emacs_utils/blob/kinetic/rosemacs/yasnippet.el) at `/opt/ros/kinetic/share/emacs/site-lisp/yasnippet.el` that might cause conflict